lubranoa/CS362-Portfolio-Project/README.md

 <!-- Project Description -->
 ## Project Description

-This project focused on the setting up of a Continuous Integration (CI) workflow for the team to develop and test several functions within a shared codebase.
-The first goal was to set up a shared private GitHub repository following specific guidelines and configuring a CI pipeline for the repository using GitHub Actions.
-The second goal was to implement three functions in a Python file using the CI workflow, code reviews, and a variety of testing techniques, like Unit Testing and Test Driven Development (TDD), to verify implementation of the software.
+This project involved establishing a Continuous Integration (CI) workflow to streamline team collaboration and ensure robust software testing.
+The primary objectives were to set up a shared private GitHub repository, configure a CI pipeline using GitHub Actions, and implement Python functions guided by Unit Testing and Test-Driven Development (TDD).

-Each teammate picked one of three functions to work on.
-The one I chose to implement was an endian conversion function that converts an integer to its hexadecimal representation in little or big endian.
-This function was implemented using a test suite of Test Driven Development cases, our CI workflow, and peer code reviews.
-Again, the focus of this project is not on the functions themselves, but on the CI and testing done to produce the functions.
+Each teammate was responsible for developing one of three functions.
+I implemented an endian conversion function that converts integers to their hexadecimal representation in either little or big endian formats.
+This function was developed using a comprehensive TDD process, validated through peer code reviews, and tested via the CI pipeline.
+The project emphasized the integration of CI and TDD methodologies to deliver high-quality, reliable code.

-**Note**: This is a fork of our group's repo, which can be found [here][main-repo-url].
+**Note**: This repository is a fork of our group's main repository, accessible [here][main-repo-url].

 <p align="right">(<a href="#readme-top">back to top</a>)</p>